I did it for Season 1, and I’m going to do it for all seasons of Supergirl!

 Also, dispersing tiny aerosolized Lead particles across the entire city doesn’t seem to be a wise move.
 There we just so many problems with the finale, all brought upon the introduction of the Mon-El story arc.
 I can’t help but think the story would have been a lot better if the writers took a completely different path.
 The entire show is about Supergirl, but the writers have seem to forgotten about that.
 Even the finale, it was about Mon-El.
 Not about her.

 Finally, one tiny complaint about the season is the makeup work.
 I sometimes found that the makeup artists applied a little too much blush to Supergirl.
-Melissa Benoist needs a very minimal amount of makeup to look beautiful, especially while wearing that suit.
+Melissa Benoist needs a very minimal amount of makeup to look great (especially while wearing that suit!).
 I’m not quite sure why the makeup artists have opted to use makeup excessively, instead of let her natural beauty shine.
 I’m also not sure whether it’s just me, or if the lighting was off that further emphasized it, but it was something I picked up, particularly towards the later episodes.
 Like I said, not a big deal.

 So, is there anything good that has come out of the show?
 Yes, there are a few things.
 The moving of the show from CBS to CW means that crossovers are more likely.
 This means we get to see more interactions with other heroes.
 Kara and Barry (the Flash) have such a great chemistry together that I’d like to see more of (I talk about this in the Musical Crossover post I did).
 I’d also like to see some more interaction between Kara and Sarah Lance and Mick Rory from DC Legends of Tomorrow.
 I think there’s a lot of room for some great comedy there.